tusc/wireguard/compiling.md

 $
 ```

-At this point you can copy the static binaries over to your UDM/UDM pro with scp and ensure they are executable with this command:
+At this point you can copy the static binaries over to your UDM/UDM pro with scp and ensure they are executable with this command (run from UDM):

 ```
-$ chmod +x htop
+# chmod +x htop
 ```

 You can compile additional tools if you wish.
 Just run “make menuconfig” and go into the “Target packages” from the top menu.